 The Best Time to Visit Lago di Braies

-The early bird gets the worm…and Lago di Braies much less crowded.
-The lake’s favorable position off a main mountain roadway makes it an attractive destination for tour groups.
-If you arrive early in the morning, many group tour types tend to still be roaming the lands of snore.
+To avoid darting between herds of people, go as early as you can muster.
+The lake’s favorable position directly off the main mountain roadway makes it an attractive destination for tour groups.
+But if you arrive in the first rays of morning, the group tour folk will still be roaming the lands of snore.
 Let them sleep.

-They can miss the rising sun breaking the peaks and plunging like a waterfall into a still sea of jade.
-You, on the other hand, will take in a sight that touches your heart forever.
+They can miss the rising sun breaking the peaks and plunging like a waterfall into a still sea of emerald green.
+You, on the other hand, will take in a sight that you will never forget.

 We suggest arriving early and departing early.
 If you are visiting during the summer (high season) and truly want to avoid crowds at Lago di Braies, plan on arriving between 6:00 – 7:00 AM.
 You’ll encounter photographers, but minimal tourists.
-Those visiting in so-called offseasons can arrive a bit later between 7:00 – 8:00 AM.
+Those visiting in the so-called off-season can arrive a bit later between 7:00 – 8:00 AM.

 After hiking around the lake, you may just want to spend more time lost in the luster of this Alpine jewel of Italy.
 Here are some additional sights and activities to consider:

-Chapel Lago di Braies – This storybook chapel (also known as Marienkapelle or Cappella di Maria) sits along the western shoreline was built in 1904.
+Chapel Lago di Braies – This storybook chapel (also known as Marienkapelle or Cappella di Maria) sits along the western shoreline and was built in 1904.
 It was designed by Otto Schmid, the same architect responsible for the hotel, and is dedicated to the Divine Mother Dolorosa.
 A horse stable next to the chapel makes it an even more idyllic sight.
 Be sure to take time to admire both.

 Horseback Riding – Imagine galloping along the beach atop a magnificent steed.
-The Steinwandterhof farmhouse and stable allows you to do just that.
+The Steinwandterhof farmhouse and stable allow you to do just that.

 Land a Trout – If you’re angling for some angling, embark on a fishing excursion on Lago di Braies.
 Guests of Hotel Lake Braies can obtain free fishing permits and rent gear.

-Sip & Dine Amid Emerald Glory – After adventuring about the lake you may work up a thirst and appetite.
-The Hotel Lake Braies offers a splendid terrace to enjoy a cup of coffee, a meal, a glass of delectable South Tyrolean wine or a sweet South Tyrolean original called Hugo.
-The Tiroler Stube cafeteria is open from 10 AM to 6 PM.
-The restaurant is open from 12 PM to 5:00 PM.
+Sip & Dine by Braies – After adventuring about the lake you may work up a thirst and appetite.
+Hotel Lake Braies offers a splendid terrace to enjoy a cup of coffee, a meal, a glass of delectable South Tyrolean wine or a sweet South Tyrolean original called Hugo.
+The Tiroler Stube cafeteria is open from 10:00 AM to 6:00 PM.
+The restaurant is open from 12:00 PM to 5:00 PM.
 By the way, take time to discover the South Tyrolean food you should try before visiting the region.

 Dress appropriately – The hike around Lago di Braies is not treacherous, but we recommend wearing proper hiking or walking footwear.
-Don’t forget to check the forecast prior to visiting so you can determine if you need rain gear or a jacket.
+Don’t forget to check the forecast before visiting so you can determine if you need rain gear or a jacket.

 Throw a Picnic – At the midway point around the lake loop, you will find picnic tables and bathrooms.
 Take advantage of both if you need a rest.
 The remainder of the hike is a bit more difficult than the first leg.

-Explore More of Fanes-Senes-Braies Nature Park – Several trails veer of the loop allowing you to trek further into the park.
+Explore More of Fanes-Senes-Braies Nature Park – Several trails veer off the loop allowing you to trek further into the park.
 Many of these trails are considerably more difficult so plan accordingly.
 The lake is also the starting point of the Dolomites’ famous Alta Via no. 1 (Alpine Path no. 1), which leads you through the mountains to as far as Belluno in the Veneto region of Italy.
 If you plan to explore more of the park, consider visiting the Fanes-Senes-Braies Nature Park Visitor Center beforehand.

-Visit Brunico Afterwards – After consuming so much natural beauty consider venturing onto Brunico (Bruneck in German) for a dose of history.
-In Brunico, you can stroll cobblestone streets and marvel at churches and castles, as well as meander through a beautiful war cemetery unlike any other in the world.
+Visit Brunico Afterwards – After consuming so much natural beauty consider venturing onto Brunico (Bruneck) for a dose of history.
+In Brunico, you can stroll cobblestone streets and marvel at churches and castles, as well as meander through a soul-stirring war cemetery unlike any other in the world.
 The town is just a half-hour north of the lake by car or bus.

 How to Get to Lago di Braies